wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The prefetch buffer, `prefetchBuffer_`, is also processed after the event buffer.
 We do not cover prefetching here, and we will also skip it in the rest of the section.

-After processing buffers, the cache moves the retry buffer of the coherence manager into the cache's retry buffer.
+After processing buffers, the cache moves the retry buffer of the coherence controller into the cache's retry buffer.
 These events are exactly those that are rejected and should be retried.

 ### Event Processing